-Lifestyle factors are also a critical part of the recovery and rehabilitation process:
+Lifestyle factors are also a critical part of the recovery and rehabilitation process and include:

-- Healthy diet.
+- healthy diet;

-- Rest (night time and nap time).
+- rest (night time and nap time);

-- A staged exercise plan.
+- a staged exercise plan;

-- Sunshine and fresh air.
+- sunshine and fresh air;

+- low key social activity.

 For Ileal Conduit patients there is a long period of adjustment to an external bag & stoma maintenance.